amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 However, the 2000s were undoubtedly the age of Java.
 Almost overnight, Java displaced C++ in enterprise computing.
 Indeed, the original Web was fuelled by Java: web programmes ran on instances of Java VM, and web programmers ran on cups of Java.
 Java gave birth to C# and Scala directly, and it indirectly influenced many modern languages, including Kotlin and Swift.

 In the 2010s, JavaScript did to Java what Java did to C++, a decade prior.
 But JavaScript is Java only syntactically; semantically JavaScript is a derivative of Self and Scheme.
 Self is a dialect of Smalltalk, and Scheme a dialect of LISP.
-Although JavaScript is known in the industry as an OO language, owing to its adoption of Self's class system and prototype-based inheritance, JavaScript possesses a LISP-influenced FP core.
-For example, JavaScript has LISP's dynamic type system, `quote` (`Symbol` class), λ function (`=>` function), higher-order function, `map` (`map` method), `filter` (`filter` method), `foldl` (`reduce` method), continuation (`await` operator), and homoiconicity (via the much-maligned `eval` function).
+Although JavaScript is known in the industry as an OO language, owing to its adoption of Self's class system and prototype-based inheritance, JavaScript possesses a LISP-influenced FP core:

+- JavaScript, like LISP, has a weak, dynamic type system
+- JavaScript `Symbol` class is LISP `quote` function
+- JavaScript `⇒` function is LISP `lambda` function
+- JavaScript `map` method is LISP `map` functional
+- JavaScript `filter` method is LISP `filter` functional
+- JavaScript `reduce` method is LISP `foldl` functional
+- JavaScript  `await` operator is LISP `call/cc` continuation
+- The much-maligned JavaScript  `eval` function is LISP macro

 This period also saw the resurgence of interest in FP due, in part, to many JavaScripters having adopted functional reactive programming (FRP) as a means to control the complexities associated with HTTP-based distributed computing.
 This renewed interest in FP, in turn, heightened the industry's awareness and respect for existing FP languages like OCaml, Haskell, Scala, and Clojure, and additionally created a demand for new FP-inspired languages, like Rust, Kotlin, and Swift.
 If the 1990s were the era of the OO hype, the 2010s were certainly the time of the FP hype.

 Now, in the 2020s, new languages are cropping up seemingly every few hours.
 The designers of these new languages keep injecting FP facilities into their languages, but it is plain to see that most programmers continue to use the OO facilities with which they are familiar.
 It is too early to say whether FP will be snubbed by the industry, again, in this decade.